-In the summer between their first and second years, all students participate a credit earning legal externship.
-The externship providing an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.
+In the summer between their first and second years, all students participate in a credit earning legal externship.
+The externship provides an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.

-Third year students continue to take some required courses in the core curriculum, such as Family Law, but also have the opportunity to take electives and seminars in the areas of the law that interest them most.
+Third year students have the opportunity to take electives and seminars in the areas of the law that interest them most.
 Practicum courses, designed to give students practical experience in specific areas of the law, are also commonly taken during the third year.
 For instance, Trial Advocacy, a popular practicum, gives students a chance to develop and practice real litigation skills and can lead to membership on one of ASL’s award winning Trial Advocacy teams.

-All third year students also take Bar Preparation, a semester long course that offers a review of the subjects covered on the Multistate Bar Examination and various state bar examinations.
-The course includes diagnostic and practice examinations with individual scoring and feedback.
+All third year students participate in a Bar Exam Preparation program, which includes subjects covered on the Multistate Bar Examination and various state bar examinations.
+These courses include diagnostic and practice examinations with individual scoring and feedback.

 ASL is there for its students, even after graduation.
 ASL’s academic support system does not close to students after graduation.
 ASL continues to provide support and encouragement as students prepare to take the bar exam.
 For instance, our faculty serve as bar mentors, meeting with graduates as they prepare to take the bar exam in states throughout the region.
 ASL also has a dedicated career services office and alumni network to help students transition to practice after law school.